qxoko/August/README.md

 [Package Control](https://packagecontrol.io/packages/Typewriter) | [GitHub](https://github.com/alehandrof/Typewriter)

 Brings typewriter-style scrolling to your long writing sessions.
 Use `"typewriter_mode_scrolling": true` in your `August.sublime-settings` file to enable it just for Fountain files, or toggle it from the command palette.

+## Todo

++ macros for auto-capitalisation

+## Known Issues

++ ~~scene number highlighting~~
++ parenthetical/dialogue scopes currently ommitted from syntax file due to sublime's magical one-line at a time system causing all kinds of headaches for an idiot like me.